Below is a Link to the Draft Agenda for the March 4, 2021 Lumberton Township Committee Meeting

 The State’s official notification is available by clicking the following link: DCA Memo on Construction Department Operations

-The Lumberton Township Construction Office will maintain limited hours on Tuesday, Wednesday and Thursday each week to maintain these operations set forth by DCA.
+The Lumberton Township Construction Office maintains limited hours on Tuesday, Wednesday and Thursday each week.

-Under the direction of the Chief Justice of the New Jersey Supreme Court, our Municipal Court Sessions have been suspended until further notice during the COVID-19 Pandemic.
+Municipal Court Sessions are still suspended due to the COVID-19 Pandemic.
 Individuals scheduled to appear before our Municipal Court to contest a traffic or parking ticket, or minor local ordinance violation will receive notice of a new court date.
 Our Municipal court employees will continue to handle certain matters, such as applications for temporary restraining orders, hearings where a defendant has been detained, and matters that implicate public safety.
 Filings and payments will continue to be accepted by dropping them off in the drop box located outside the Administrative Wing of the Municipal Building.
 Defendants, Attorneys and Residents may contact the Municipal Court Office by phone, 609-267-3389.
 Defendants also may continue to make payments through the Municipal Court online payment system at NJMCDirect.com.
 As a reminder of the notice above, the Lumberton Township Municipal Building will be closed on Mondays and Fridays until further notice, which includes the Municipal Court Offices.
 All persons needing to speak with Lumberton Township Municipal Court employees should contact the office on Tuesday, Wednesday or Thursday between the hours of 8am and 4pm.